stclib/STC/README.md

 Motivation
 ----------

-The aim of this project was to create a basis for an acceptable **Standard Container Library for the C99 language**.
-I suspect that most earlier attempts at this has failed because they did not meet one or several of the following requirements: I believe a standard container library should
+The aim of this project was to create a small **Standard Container Library for the C99 language**.
+I suspect that most earlier attempts at this has failed because they did not meet one or several of the following requirements: For me, a standard container library should
 - be easy to use, have intuitive naming and consistency across the library.
 - be type safe.
 Have minimal usage of casting and void* pointers.
 - be highly efficient.
 Both in speed and memory usage.